- Fully vaccinated students and adults are except from close contact quarantine requirements.

 We are glad to be back in person.
-With everyone working together, hopefully we can finish 2020/201 school year strong and in person.
-Please continue to notify the school when your child test positive for COVID-19 or is quarantined due to being a close contact.
-Currently, we have 4 positive cases in the Jr/Sr high that we are aware of as of 4/20/21.
+With everyone working together, hopefully we can finish 2020/2021 school year strong and in person.
+Please continue to notify the school if your child tests positive for COVID-19 or is quarantined due to being a close contact.
+Currently, we have no positive cases in either building as of 5/26/2021.
 The district thanks you for your cooperation during this time.

 If your child is a close contact (within six feet for a least 15 minutes), you will be notified by the school and the health department.

 It will be important to monitor your child for symptoms.

 - Shortness of breath